Basis of Presentation and Summary of Significant Accounting Policies

 We operate our business as one operating segment.
 Operating segments are defined as components of an enterprise about which separate financial information is evaluated regularly by the chief operating decision maker (“CODM”), our Chief Executive Officer, in deciding how to allocate resources and assess performance.
 Our CODM allocates resources and assesses performance based upon discrete financial information at the consolidated level.

 In the following table, we disclose the combined gross balance of our fixed assets, capitalized software, and intangible assets by geographical location:

 Adoption of Recent Accounting Pronouncements

-Management has evaluated all of our activities through the issuance date of our condensed consolidated financial statements and has concluded that, with the exception of (i) the termination of the MJF-Ample SPA with POSaBIT on April 5, 2023, (ii) the entry into the SPA with MJA and the receipt of $1.0 million on May 3, 2023 in connection with the MJA Note, each as disclosed in Note 1, no other subsequent events have occurred that would require recognition in our condensed consolidated financial statements or disclosure in the notes thereto.
+Management has evaluated all of our activities through the issuance date of our condensed consolidated financial statements and has concluded that, with the exception of incremental issuances of Common Stock as described below, no other subsequent events have occurred that would require recognition in our condensed consolidated financial statements or disclosure in the notes thereto.
+From October 1, 2023 through November 14, 2023, a total of $0.125 million of principal under the Senior Convertible Notes was converted into 250,000 shares of our Common Stock at a conversion price of $0.50 per share.